rivosinc/JumpStart/docs/reference_manual.md

 **Diags are expected to follow the [RISC-V ABI Calling Convention](https://github.com/riscv-non-isa/riscv-elf-psabi-doc/blob/master/riscv-cc.adoc).**

 **The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for jumpstart purposes and should not be used in diags.** TP is used to point to a per hart attributes structure and GP is used as a temporary in jumpstart routines.

-Machine, Supervisor and User mode cannot share code so the code for different modes have to be placed in different sections.
-The [`mappings`](#mappings) diag attribute should be used to assign the different sections in distinct memory regions and assigned different linker script section names.

 ## Diag Attributes